 The rear of the 18.15 to Cheltenham with 43172.
 Look at the crowds!

 And then there were two… those for Hereford and Taunton.

 I didn’t see the third departure.
 Took a short break.
 The last one was the more important for me.
 And for this I went on the tube to the next stop – at Royal Oak.

 At 18.30pm the final train departs for Taunton.
 Shot taken from Royal Oak tube station almost half a kilometre away!

 As the train progressed everyone saw there was an Azuma coming into Paddington and it was obvious it would block the final HST departure.
 It actually wasn’t that bad – I guessed the Azuma would move away sufficiently for us to see the full HST accelerating away from Paddington.

 The final HST – with the Azuma incoming and about to block our view of things!

 Enthusiasts looking a bit peeved the final HST is being blocked from view…

 As soon as the Azuma had passed 43198 could be seen well before it reached Lord Hills bridge (or rather Royal Oak bridge as its known to many.)

 And coming up on the rear was 43 001 – Sir Kenneth Grange!
-The final HST train and appropriately with the first ever HST livery too!
+The final HST train and appropriately with the first ever all-over yellow warning HST livery too!
 He was the designer of the HSTs, and the man himself too was at Paddington on this day to see his fantastic workhorses bow out from service on main GWR services after 43 years.